-Less serious side effects What to do The most common side effect when using insulin is low blood sugar levels (a hypo). • Mild to moderate Speak to your doctor, diabetes education nurse or Other effects: pain, redness, hives, bruising, swelling or itching at the injection site.
+Less serious side effects What to do The most common side effect when using insulin is low blood sugar levels (a hypo). • Mild to moderate Speak to your doctor, diabetes education nurse or pharmacist if you have any of these less serious side effects and they worry you Other effects: pain, redness, hives, bruising, swelling or itching at the injection site.
 Usually these symptoms disappear within a few weeks during continued use.
-If you have serious or continuing reactions, you may need to stop using NovoRapid® and use another insulin. a depression or thickening of the skin around the injection site (lipodystrophy). lumps under your skin (cutaneous amyloidosis). when you first start your insulin treatment you may get visual problems or swollen hands and feet. pharmacist if you have any of these less serious side effects and they worry you.
+If you have serious or continuing reactions, you may need to stop using NovoRapid® and use another insulin. a depression or thickening of the skin around the injection site (lipodystrophy). lumps under your skin (cutaneous and they worry you.
 They are usually mild and short-lived.